SpaceX, in brief.

 Page one is free.
 The next six go deeper: what it is, how the money works (with sourced data charts), the bull and bear cases, what to watch, and the bottom line.

-- 3Reusability cuts cost, Starlink supplies the profitHow the money works
+- 3Reuse cuts the cost.
+Starlink brings the profit.How the money works

-- 4A cadence, cost, and cash-flow lead rivals do not approachThe bull case
+- 4Cadence, cost, and a cash engine rivals do not haveThe bull case

-- 5Losses today, concentration and execution risk aheadThe bear case
+- 5Losses today, and a lot riding on one profit engineThe bear case

-- 7A record valuation on future optionality, not present profitThe bottom line
+- 7A record price on a future, not on this year's profitThe bottom line

 All seven briefs for $79, a saving of $40 versus $17 each.